papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 ---
 title: How to Deploy a Parachain on Polkadot's Paseo TestNet
-description: This guide walks through the entire process of deploying a parachain on Polkadot's Paseo TestNet.
+description: Guide to deploying a parachain on Polkadot's Paseo TestNet.
+It covers key generation, chain spec customization, slot reservation, and collator node setup.
 ---

 # Deploying a Parachain on Paseo TestNet